ASIKOO/Metin-Refresh-Server-Src/README.md

 This source use GCC6, he is also compatible with GCC49 but you need to update your Extern folder.
-This project is currently unstable in server side, you can receive random packet error for example.
+This project is currently unstable on server side, you can receive random packet error for example, and some systems are not complete yet.

 This project is not finish, you can use this project for optimize your project.